-Item WICS Assumption WICS amount HCC's final 2021 LTP PwC comment Capital expenditure Growth Assumed to be the same as disclosed in HCC's RFI.
+PwC comment WICS has forecast \$443m additional capital expenditure than HCC includes in its final 2021 LTP.
+WICS has taken a more aggressive approach on the required capital investment for three waters infrastructure.
+HCC has forecast lower operating expenditure in its final 2021 LTP than the data submitted in the RFI (that used draft 2021 LTP).
+This has the impact of the WICS model understating three waters operating expenditure, which will reduce forecast average household cost (offsetting a greater increase that is driven by the higher capital investment in the WICS modelling).
+HCC's final 2021 LTP PwC Cumulative capital expenditure WIC 2022-2031 (Uninflated): \$489m capit in its in its WIC apprint investigation of the capit investigation of the capital capit Cumulative operating expenditure HCC 2022-2031 (Uninflated): \$436m experted the control of the c WICS amount diture 2022- WICS Assumption Growth Assumed to be the same as disclosed in HCC's RFI.
 As forecasts were not provided for 2031-2051, the average annual growth investment over 2022-2031 is assumed to continue.
 Level of service enhancement Calculated on a standardised basis across all councils based on population, land area and density.
 Renewal investment Assumed to be 100% of economic depreciation of assets.
 WICS has calculated asset useful lives using an average of NZ councils with a +/- 20% cap and collar.
 Furthermore, WICS has used NZ council averages for the split between short and long life assets.
-Cumulative capital expenditure 2022-2031 (Uninflated): \$489m WICS has forecast \$443m additional capital expenditure than HCC includes in its final 2021 LTP.
-WICS has taken a more aggressive approach on the required capital investment for three waters infrastructure.
-Operating expenditure Base operating expenditure is calculated as operating expenditure in 2021 as provided in the RFI, multiplied by forecast growth in connections.
+Base operating expenditure is calculated as operating Cumulative operating expenditure expenditure in 2021 as provided in the RFI, multiplied 2022-2031 (Uninflated): \$373m by forecast growth in connections.
 Assumed additional operating expenditure is forecast to increase by 3% for additional capital expenditure for growth and service improvement.
-2022-2031 (Uninflated): \$373m Cumulative operating expenditure 2022-2031 (Uninflated): \$436m HCC has forecast lower operating expenditure in its final 2021 LTP than the data submitted in the RFI (that used draft 2021 LTP).
-This has the impact of the WICS model understating three waters operating expenditure, which will reduce forecast average household cost (offsetting a greater increase that is driven by the higher capital investment in the WICS modelling).
+Item Capital expenditure Operating expenditure